enhanced-telerobotics/enhanced-telerobotics.github.io/_posts/research/2022-01-10-NNForceEstimation.md

 layout: page
 subheadline: Research
 title:  "Vision-based Force Estimation and Haptic Feedback using Neural Networks"
 teaser: "Forcep tip force sensing in robot-assisted minimally invasive surgery is challenging due to strict requirements for miniaturization, biocompatibility, and sterilizability.
 Indirect force estimation is a promising method to measure forces while circumventing these constraints.
 Much like how humans can estimate forces visually, neural networks can attempt to do something similar.
-However there are concerns as to the generalizability of these methods as well as the relative importance of visual information compared to robot kinematic state information.
-We characterize the performance of vision-based neural networks with these considerations in mind, as well as quantify the quality of the closed-loop haptic feedback they can provide to the operator."
+However, there are concerns as to the generalizability of these methods as well as the relative importance of visual information compared to robot kinematic state information as inputs.
+We characterize the performance of vision-based neural networks with these considerations in mind and quantify the quality of the closed-loop haptic feedback they can provide to the operator."
 breadcrumb: false
 show_meta: false
 categories: